 Message from Inspector General Glenn A. Cunha

 I am pleased to announce the creation of two new fellowship programs in the Office of the Inspector General to improve our recruiting of qualified candidates and increase our diversity.
-Starting in September 2019, we will have our first Burke Diversity Fellow and we will welcome our first legal fellow in September 2020.
+Starting in September 2019, we will have our first Burke Diversity Fellow and we will welcome our first Hines Diversity Fellow for Lawyers in September 2020.
 Both positions will be two-year appointments.

 Our fellowship programs will provide substantive and valuable experience to individuals with strong character and a commitment to public service.
 The programs are designed to allow Fellows to learn about the wide variety of work our Office performs, with the hope of offering full-time employment at the end of the fellowship.